nigelteosw/NUS/Mods/Y2S2/UTC2117 Skins/Readings/Jablonski Chapter 1.md

 ## What is [[Skin]]?
 - Made up for different layers with physical and chemical properties
-- Shields us from environmental oxidants, heat and UV rad
+- Shields us from environmental oxidants, heat and UV radiation
--
+- Skin can become thicker to be a better protector